 Neurodiversity Resources

-Melissa Jackson, Neurodiversity Advocate
+Melissa Jackson, M.Ed., Neurodiversity Advocate

 For years, neurodivergent people have been misunderstood, underestimated and made to feel ashamed of their differences.
 It’s past time to leave behind the outdated stigmas and stereotypes associated with neurodivergence that hold people back from fulfilling their highest potential.